davidstanke/cloudbuild-demo/README.md

 # cloudbuild-demo
-A sample project that demonstrates some of [Google Cloud Build](https://cloud.google.com/cloud-build)'s capabilities
+A sample application that demonstrates some of [Google Cloud Build](https://cloud.google.com/cloud-build)'s capabilities

 ### Getting started